microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 #### C. Ipso

-The IPSO values represent an IoT standard that Microshare has decided to integrate to enable better integration with global partners using this standard.
+The IPSO values represent an IoT standard that Microshare® has decided to integrate to enable better integration with global partners using this standard.

 You can find what the IPSOs values mean on this web page :